Director since 2016

 Members of the Board

-Until recently, Ben was Head of Mergers and Acquisitions at GFG Alliance, a global alliance of companies operating in the steel, energy and mining sectors.
-Prior to this Ben held a number of senior executive roles in ASX listed energy and infrastructure, and has served on a number of investment and joint venture boards.
+Ben is Executive General Manager for ATCO Australia developing renewable energy projects in Australia.
+Ben has previously held a number of senior executive roles in ASX listed energy and infrastructure companies, and has served on a number of investment and joint venture company boards.

 Ben holds degrees in Commerce and Law from the University of Auckland and was previously admitted as a Barrister & Solicitor and a Chartered Accountant in New Zealand.

 Caryn Sandler is a Partner and the Chief Knowledge & Innovation Officer at Gilbert + Tobin.
 Caryn leads the Legal Service Innovation Team and G+T Innovate.
 These teams provide specialised services to support Gilbert + Tobin’s legal service delivery, and also deliver new tools and services benefiting the firm’s practice and clients.
 Caryn’s role encompasses responsibility for over 80 lawyers and business support staff working across Innovation and Legal Transformation, Legal Technology and Legal Project Management.

 Prior to this role, Caryn worked as an ECM and M&A lawyer in both Australia and the UK.